Anti-Inflammatory Diets and IBS

 According to an article published in 2018 in the Journal of Inflammation Research, while the cause of IBS is still unknown, there is evidence of chronic low-grade inflammation associated with the disease process of IBS, and it is thought to perpetuate the symptoms.
 (1)

-If inflammation is present and perpetuates the symptoms of IBS, lowering inflammation may improve IBS.
-One way to improve inflammation is through nutrition therapy.
+If inflammation is present and perpetuates the symptoms of IBS, reducing inflammation may improve the condition.
+One way to manage inflammation is through a well-balanced diet and nutrition therapy.

 An anti-inflammatory diet may help reduce IBS symptoms and improve overall quality of life.
 But which anti-inflammatory diets are beneficial in resolving IBS?